Logius-standaarden/fsc-core/draft-fsc-core-00.md

 - `GrantPeerRegistration.Directory.PeerID`
 - `GrantPeerRegistration.Peer.ID`

-The JWS **MUST** specify the X.509 certificate containing the public key used to create the digital signature using the `x5t#S256`[@!RFC7515, section 4.1.8] field of the `JOSE Header` [@!RFC7515, section 4].
+The JWS **MUST** specify the public key fingerprint of the keypair used to create the digital signature using the `x5t#S256`[@!RFC7515, section 4.1.8] field of the `JOSE Header` [@!RFC7515, section 4].

 The JWS **MUST** use the JWS Compact Serialization described in [@!RFC7515, section 7.1]